mnavarro83/OctoFarm-BashInstallScripts/README.md

 cd ~ && git clone https://github.com/mnavarro83/OctoFarm-BashInstallScripts.git && bash ~/OctoFarm-BashInstallScripts/OctoFarmInstall-OpenSUSE.sh
 ```

 # Need help?
 Run into an issue?
 Have a suggestion?
-Please open an issue and I'll get to it as soon as I can.
+Please open an issue and we will get to it as soon as we can.